ChauTran73/imagery-app-api/README.md

 8. Create the test database `createdb -U dunder-mifflin imagery-app-test`
 9. Run the migrations `npm run migrate`

+## Endpoints:
+- GET /api/images
+    - Returns all images from the db

+- GET /api/images/:imageId
+    - Returns all a single image

+- GET /api/images/:imageId/comments
+    - Returns all comments on a single image

+- GET /api/products
+    - Returns all the prodcuts in the database

+- POST /api/comments
+    - Posts a new comment

+- DELETE /api/comments/id
+    - Delete a comment

+- POST /api/users
+    - Create an user

+- GET /api/users/user_id
+    - Return a registered user

+- GET /api/users/images
+    - Return all images created by a user

+- POST /login
+  - Authorize an user to login

 ## Scripts

 Start the application `npm start`